 |Assessing Mental Health and Substance Use in Practice|

 |Social and Family Influences on Development and Learning|

 - Prospective student submits an admission application and is recommended for admission.

 - Applicant is admitted to the Master of Social Work graduate program.

 - The student files an Application for Graduation with the Registrar’s Office through the Student Information System (SIS).
-The application must be completed and submitted to the Office of the Registrar prior to November 1 for fall semester graduates, and April 1 for spring and summer semester graduates.
+The application must be completed and submitted to the Office of the Registrar in the fall semester for spring and summer semester graduates.

-- Student registers for SOC WORK 732 (summer) and continue work on their project.
-Upon successful completion, the course instructor submits a grade.
-The instructor also files the Approval of Thesis Defense or Project Presentation (GR-4 Form) with the Office of Graduate Studies.
+- Upon successful completion of the Capstone project the instructor files the Approval of Thesis Defense or Project Presentation (GR-4 Form) with the Office of Graduate Studies.

 - Degree is awarded and graduate receives diploma.

 |SOC WORK 711||3||SOC WORK 705||1|

 |SOC WORK 713||1||SOC WORK 714||4|